Engine82/WatchOffice/README.md

 ## Features Overview

-The main feature of WatchOffice is the Hiring """"function"""".
-This """function""" takes series of inputs from the user, assigns open shifts to available members, and saves submitted results in a database.
+The main feature of WatchOffice is the Hiring function This function takes series of inputs from the user, assigns open shifts to available members, and saves submitted results in a database.
 The history function allows the user to recall previous hiring results.
 Manual Hiring allows the user to assign the next-up officer and firefighter for instances where the hiring """"function""""" does not yet account for.
 Additionally, there are features that allow a user to create new user accounts, change attributes of a user's account, and delete user accounts.

+## Files

+app.py file runs the backend of the application, serving web pages and processing data.
+This is where the processing of data for assigning overtime shifts, saving hiring instances, recalling previous hirings, and adding, changing, and removing members.

+helpers.py file stores the necessary definitions for SQLAlchemy to talk to the database.
+It is also where functions are defined, to be used by app.py, which is mainly functions handling tasks associated with the hiring algorithm.

+database.db is the SQLite3 database used to store user info, save hiring results, and a list of hirings done.

+requirements.txt is a text file that lists all the required programs and files for the application to run.

+/templates directory houses all of the .html files used to form the basis of the frontend. layout.html is the main .html file, which includes the header/navbar, footer, and links for fonts, the stylesheet, etc.
+All other .html files correspond to their specific page.

+/static directory holds the CSS, JavaScript and image files used by the application.

 ## Design Rationale